 Evaluative Criteria Total Points Project Description/Need 25 The project description provides adequate detail to fully understand the intended scope.
 The project is consistent with the 5310 objectives.
 The applicant indicates the impact of their projects on services for elderly and disabled populations through the number of persons expected to be served and the number of trips (or other units of service) expected to be provided.
 The applicant indicates how the project reflects a goal or need as outlined in the Human Services Transportation Coordination Plan.
-Specific Performance and Evaluation 20 The applicant has established clear, measurable goals/outcomes for the project.
+The applicant has established clear, measurable goals/outcomes for the project.
 The applicant outlines how they will evaluate indicators of success.
-Implementation 20 The applicant provides a well-defined service operations plan and/or capital procurement plan.
+Implementation and Procurement Ability (if required) 25 The applicant provides a well-defined service operations plan and/or capital procurement plan.
 Implementation steps and timelines for carrying out the plan are clearly defined.
 The applicant provides clear indication of who will be managing the project and related staff if applicable.
 The applicant's plan includes eligibility determination, marketing, and service delivery details.
 For vehicle(s), how will they be used to service clients.
-Project Budget 10 The applicant has submitted a complete project budget, indicating anticipated project expenditures and revenues (as applicable).
+Project Budget 25 The applicant has submitted a complete project budget, indicating anticipated project expenditures and revenues (as applicable).
 The applicant has identified the local match funds, their source and dollar amount.
 These amounts are indicated in the submitted budget.
-Organizational Preparedness and Technical Capacity 15 The applicant's staff has experience in managing transportation projects and/or operating passenger transportation.
+Organizational Preparedness and Technical Capacity 25 The applicant's staff has experience in managing transportation projects and/or operating passenger transportation.
 The agency has experience with financial responsibilities such as, quarterly reporting, annual audits, and/or other forms of financial reporting.
-The applicant has proposed training, vehicle maintenance, inspection, or monitoring to manage risk and to provide safe services.
-The applicant appears to have done all the necessary planning and is ready to begin the project upon being funded.
 The proposed project aligns with the applicant's mission and objectives.
-Outreach and Coordination 10 The project includes coordination with transportation providers or other relevant stakeholders.
+The project includes coordination with transportation providers or other relevant stakeholders.
 Will vehicles help take pressure off of the public transit providers' services.
 The applicant addresses long-term efforts to sustain the service beyond the grant period.
+If capital funding is awarded, the applicant has the technical capacity to conduct an FTA procurement process (points only awarded if procurement is part of application).
 Total Possible Score 100